-Corneal Refractive Therapy (CRT), also known as, Gentle Vision Shaping, uses specifically designed contact lenses which act as a vision retainer to gradually reshape the front surface of the eye (the cornea) during sleep.
+Corneal Refractive Therapy (CRT) uses specifically designed contact lenses which act as a vision retainer to gradually reshape the front surface of the eye (the cornea) during sleep.
 This gentle and gradual reshaping of the eye eliminates or reduces nearsightedness (myopia) or astigmatism.

 Corneal Refractive Therapy is a safe and effective way to temporarily reduce nearsightedness in adults and children.
 It is approved by the FDA and has been utilized by eye doctors for many years.
 We are pleased to offer this technology to our patients.

 The main purpose of CRT is to eliminate the need for contact lenses or eyeglasses during waking hours.
 Many adults enjoy activities or work in conditions that are not suitable for wearing traditional contact lenses or eyeglasses.
 Sports enthusiasts who enjoy golfing, skiing, biking, or swimming are free to get back to doing what they love and not worry about the hassle of their glasses or contact lenses.
 People who work in dusty or dirty environments can be more comfortable throughout their day.
 Even people who suffer from dry eye, allergies, or other eye conditions can be relieved of the irritation of traditional contact lenses using Corneal Refractive Therapy.

 Additionally, CRT has several advantages over LASIK.
 Unlike laser surgery, CRT can be performed on patients of any age regardless of whether their prescription has stabilized or not.
 The process is also pain-free and results can be seen immediately the next morning.
 Lastly, and perhaps most importantly, CRT is reversible while laser surgery is not.